fastify/fastify-vite/docs/guide/vue.md

 ## Project Structure

-There's <b>no predetermined project structure</b> absolutely required.
-For convenience, some conventions are implemented, but they are easy to override and defined mostly by renderer adapters.
+Some conventions are used in the official boilerplates, but they are easy to override and defined mostly by renderer adapters.
 For instance, <b>fastify-vite-vue</b> expects the client entry point to be located at `entry/client.js` while <b>fastify-vite-react</b> expects the client entry point to be located at `entry/client.jsx`.

 A <b>fastify-vite</b> project will have _at the very least_ a) a `server.js` file launching the Fastify server, b) an `index.html` file and c) <b>client</b> and <b>server</b> entry points for the Vite application.